top of page

 Adding solar energy storage or other energy-efficiency measures to the home can reduce the total required capacity of the solar panel system.
 If your clients add solar storage capacity, they may qualify for rebates through the Self-Generation Incentive Program (SGIP).
 The California Public Utilities Commission (CPUC) has already authorized over $1 billion in funding through 2024 for this popular solar battery incentive program.

-Disadvantages of the California Solar Panel Mandate for New Homes
+Disadvantages of the California Solar Panel Law for New Homes

 Opponents have criticized that the solar mandate increases new home prices for Californians because of the upfront cost of solar panels, making home ownership unaffordable to some.
 However, projections from the CEC indicate otherwise because of the reduction in energy bills with PG&E, SCE, or the local electric utilities.